 - Physically harming a student or damaging a student’s property;

 - Knowingly placing a student in reasonable fear of physical harm to the student or damage to the student’s property;

 - Substantially and materially disrupts the orderly operation of a school.

-“Electronic communication device” means any mode of electronic communication, including, but not limited to, computers, cell phones, PDAs, or the internet.
+“Electronic communication device and accounts” issued by the school means any mode of electronic communication, including, but not limited to, computers, cell phones, PDAs, or the internet.

 All complaints about behavior that may violate this policy shall be promptly investigated.
 Any student, employee, or third party who has knowledge of conduct in violation of this policy or feels he/she has been a victim of hazing, harassment, intimidation, or bullying in violation of this policy is encouraged to immediately report his/her concerns to the building principal or the District Administrator, who have overall responsibility for such investigations.
 A student may also report concerns to a teacher or counselor, who will be responsible for notifying the appropriate District official.
 Complaints against the building principal shall be filed with the Superintendent.
 Complaints against the Superintendent or District Administrator shall be filed with the Board.

 The complainant shall be notified of the findings of the investigation and, as appropriate, that remedial action has been taken.